mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 think ultimately what's really exciting is that there is really great challenges and really incredible smart people across all of them, but they're vastly vastly different, for sure.
-[00:05:32]
+[00:05:31]

-**Michaela:** Could we generalize that it's more, that's more hierarchy there in the US Air Force, at least that's what I would think that it's very radical and very like order and the, you know.
+**Michaela:** Could we generalize that it's more, that's more hierarchy there in the US Air Force?
+At least that's what I would think that it's very hierarchial and very like order and the, you know...
-[00:05:44]
+[00:05:43]

 **Trier:**  Yeah, there's definitely a chain of command.
-You know exactly how many people in levels there are between you and the commander in chief, the president of the United States, but there's a, I think the biggest difference from a culture perspective is, in the military, I say, everything that the military does is either to save a life or take a life.
+You know exactly how many people in levels there are between you and the commander in chief, the president of the United States, but there's a...
+I think the biggest difference from a culture perspective is, in the military, I say, everything that the military does is either to save a life or take a life.
 On Wall Street, everything-and Goldman-was about making a